 It would be amazing if all three launch by the end of August, but that seems unlikely.
 The WV betting market would absolutely settle for just one of them.

-Outside of the online options, there are still three WV casinos with active sportsbooks available in the state:
+Outside of the online casino and sports betting options, there are still three casinos in West Virginia with active sportsbooks available in the state:

 The Mountaineers are coming off a very successful 2018 campaign that saw the team finish 8-4 and tied for third in the Big 12 Conference.
 They finished the season ranked 20th in the AP poll, but do not appear on the in the top 25 going into the 2019-20 season.